-Situated high above Lake Wakatipu (450 metres to be exact), accessed by the steepest cable car lift in the Southern Hemisphere, or a rather taxing 1.5hr hike, sits Skyline Queenstown.
-Here you can enjoy a 200 degree panorama with breath-taking views of Coronet Peak, The Remarkables, Walter and Cecil Peak and, of course, Lake Wakatipu.
+Situated high above Lake Whakatipu (450 metres to be exact), accessed by the steepest cable car lift in the Southern Hemisphere, or a rather taxing 1.5hr hike, sits Skyline Queenstown.
+Here you can enjoy a 200 degree panorama with breath-taking views of Coronet Peak, The Remarkables, Walter and Cecil Peak and, of course, Lake Whakatipu.

 A popular spot for photography year-round, Moke Lake is an easy 15-minute drive out of central Queenstown.
 Moke Lake is situated at the end of a dirt road which winds through lush farmland surrounded by spectacular mountains, a rather photogenic drive in itself.

 Moke Lake offers fantastic reflections and has become a well-known spot for astrophotography due to limited light pollution in the area.

 The iconic red boat shed on Glenorchy wharf is an absolute must visit.
 Beautiful to shoot at any time of year, the shed is particularly photogenic during winter with the snowy Humboldt Mountain Range in the background.